spradha1/roster/README.md

 # roster

 ## Description
 This repository holds a web application to view a roster of students retrieved from https://api.hatchways.io/assessment/students.
+The application allows you to search entities by their names and also by tags that the user themselves can assign to the entities.

 ## Installation & Deployment
 Download or clone the repository and navigate to the root folder on a terminal.
 Use the following command in the root directory to install the necessary npm pacakages.